nishio/tutorial-webworker-with-react/README.md

 <button onClick={runOnWebWorker}>on WebWorker</button>
 ```

+In development environment `npm run start`, it works.
-It works.
-But you may see following error: `Cannot find module 'worker-loader!./webworker'.`
+But you may see following error on IDE (for example VSCode): `Cannot find module 'worker-loader!./webworker'.`

-To fix it:
+The error also occurs in release environment `npm run build`.

+To fix the error, you need to add custom type definition.

 ## Add custom type definition